'Fairly gutted': Dairy, red meat sectors unhappy with EU trade deal

 New Zealand and the European Union have agreed on a free trade deal after four years of negotiations.
-In the wake of the decision, The Country's Rowena Duncum discussed the deal with Minister for Trade and Agriculture Damien O'Connor, Beef + Lamb chief executive Sam McIvor, DCANZ chair Malcolm Bailey and former NZ special trade envoy Mike Petersen.
+In the wake of the decision, The Country's Rowena Duncum discussed the deal with Minister for Trade and Agriculture Damien O'Connor, Beef + Lamb chief executive Sam McIvor, DCANZ chair Malcolm Bailey, Zespri's chief grower, industry and sustainability officer Carol Ward and former NZ special trade envoy Mike Petersen.

 Minister for Trade and Agriculture Damien O'Connor remains optimistic about the Government's Free Trade Agreement with the EU, despite disappointment from New Zealand's dairy and beef sectors.